kurt-krueckeberg/data-structures-cplus/notes/bst.rst

       // There are three cases to consider:

-      // Case 1: If both children are NIL, we can simply delete the node (which sets it to NIL). if (!pnode->left && !pnode->right)
+      // Case 1: If both children are nullptr, we reset the unique_ptr<Node>. if (!pnode->left && !pnode->right)
           pnode.reset();

-      // Case 2: pnode has just one child, thus we elevate that child to take pnode's position in the tree
-      // by modifying pnode's parent to replace pnode by it's child.

       /*
-       Case 2: Both children are non-NIL.
+       Case 2: The node is an internal node (and both its children are non-nullptr).
 We find pnode's successor y, which we know lies in pnode's right subtree and has no left child.
        We want to splice y out of its current location and have it replace pnode in the tree.
 There are two cases to consider:

        1. The easier case is, if y is pnode's right child, then we replace pnode by y, leaving y’s right child alone.
-Easy case.

-       2. Otherwise, y lies within pnode's right subtree but is not pnode's right child (part (d)).
+       2. Otherwise, y lies within pnode's right subtree but is not pnode's right child.
 In this case, we first replace y by its own right child, and then we replace pnode by y.
       */
-      else if (pnode->left && pnode->right) {  // (pnode->left && p->right) == true
+      else if (pnode->left && pnode->right) {  //  If pnode is an internal node,

-          if (!pnode->right->left) { // sub-case 1: Since pnode->right->left is NIL, we know the successor must be pnode->right.
+          if (!pnode->right->left) { // subcase 1: if  pnode->right->left is nullptr, the successor is pnode->right.

-              pnode->right->parent = pnode->parent; // Before the move-assignment of pnode with pnode->right, adjust pnode->right->parent
-                                                    // to be pnode's parent
+              pnode->right->parent = pnode->parent; // Before the move assignment below, we set pnode->right->parent to pnode's parent

               pnode = std::move(pnode->right); // move-assign pdnoe with its right child, thus, deleting pnode.